-CSA O86:24 Yield Modes for Two-Member Connections
+NDS Yield Modes for Two-Member Connections

-As illustrated above for two-member connections, fastener yield modes are primarily a function of the embedment failure in the wood member or yielding failure of the fastener, or a combination of both (Yield Mode (c) only applies to three-member connections and is not shown here for clarity).
+As illustrated above for two-member connections, fastener yield modes are primarily a function of the embedment failure in the wood member or yielding failure of the fastener, or a combination of both.

-Self-tapping screws have higher bending yield strength, f_y , compared to traditional lag screws.
-These f_y values are provided in the specified design value tables for different series of MTC Solutions fasteners.
-With self-tapping screws, yield modes where a plastic hinge forms in the fastener are the most desirable yielding mechanisms as they offer high ductility.
-As a rule of thumb, a lateral connection typically reaches Yield Mode (g) at a minimum penetration length of 8D based on the yield equations in CSA O86:24.
+Self-tapping screws have a higher bending yield strength, F{yb} , compared to traditional lag screws.
+These F{yb} values are provided in the reference design value tables for different series of MTC Solutions fasteners.
+With self-tapping screws, Yield Modes III_s and IV are the most desirable yielding mechanisms as they offer high ductility.
+This is especially true for CLT diaphragm design where lateral capacity is required to be governed by Mode III_s or IV according to the 2021 Special Design Provisions for Wind and Seismic (SDPWS).
+As a rule of thumb, a lateral connection typically reaches Yield Mode IV at a minimum penetration length of 8D based on the NDS 2024 yield equations.
+Increasing the penetration length beyond this point does not result in increased lateral capacity according to these equations, as the fastener will have yielded in both members.